Series: The Sparticle Mystery

 - Parental Abandonment: Well, obviously.

-- Tribe/City of Hats: Most of Season 2's tribes use this, although given the circumstances most of them make sense.
-Some, like the Featherheads and the Traders, make use of what resources were left, whereas some, like Peace City or the History Tribe, base themselves around ideals.
+- Planet of Hats: Or rather, Tribe/City Of Hats.
+Most of Season 2's tribes use this, although given the circumstances most of them make sense.
+Some, like the Featherheads (who live on a farm) and the Traders (who live in a city with various goods), make use of what resources were left, whereas some, like Peace City or the History Tribe, base themselves around ideals.
 The Sparticles and the Dims are the only real exceptions, although the first were possibly the first to become an organized tribe (they were referred to as the Sparticle Tribe in reasonably early Season 1, whereas most groups gained "X Tribe" monikers between the seasons).

-- Psychic Powers: Reece.
-Huen and a few background characters too, with incredibly exponential power combination when they come together.
-Their powers seem to be fairly varied, although they seem to consist of telepathy, telekinesis, mind control (although only when more powerful), control of electrics (possibly an extension of telekinesis by the way we see it used), translation of Oghum (the ancient language, although she needed to see it first) and peering through dimensions.
+- Psychic Powers: Reece, Huen and another girl they meet in another episode, with incredibly exponential power combination when they come together.
+Their powers seem to be fairly varied, although they seem to consist of telepathy, telekinesis, mind control (although only when more powerful), control of electrics (possibly an extension of telekinesis by the way we see it used), translation of Ogam (the ancient language, although she needed to see it first) and peering through dimensions.
 It's boosted through leylines and multiple psychics working together.

 - Relationship Upgrade: Callum convinces Tia and Jeffery to get one.
 Due to Rocky's interference, they upgrade and downgrade again so much it becomes pointless trying to keep track.